Bohra Ganesh Temple: Annakoot celebrations

 Govardhan Puja or Annakoot, celebrated just after Diwali, is an auspicious event at Bohra Ganesh Temple.
-On this day, devotees offer 'Chappan Bhog' (meaning 56 dishes) to the deity at Bohra Ganesh Ji Temple.
-A ritual called 'Aangi' is performed at early dawn, followed by the Chappan Bhog feast offers to Lord Ganesha.
-In the evening, priests performs the 'Maha Aarti' (meaning great worship), and then offers 'Prasad' to the devotees.
+On this day, devotees offer 'Chappan Bhog' (meaning 56 dishes) to the deity at Bohra Ganesh Temple.
+A ritual called 'Aangi' is performed at early dawn, followed by the Chappan Bhog feast offers to Ganesha.
+In the evening, priests performs the 'Maha Aarti' (meaning great worship), and then offers prasada to the devotees.

 History

 Bohra Ganesh Temple is believed to be about 350 years old.
-Originally named as 'Borganesh', the temple was built outside the then city boundary of Udaipur.
+Originally named as Borganesh, the temple was built outside the then city boundary of Udaipur.
 But since then, due to expansion of city boundaries, this area now falls within under the city limits.
 Now the entire area is also known as Bohra Ganesh.
 This new name of this temple also has an interesting story behind.
 It is believed that 70–80 years ago people who needed money for purposes like marriage and business would write the requirement on a slip of paper and leave it before the idol.
 Soon he would get the amount needed, but in turn they had to return the amount with interest.
 In India, it is generally the Bohra cast which is involved in business of lending money.
-For this reason, Lord Ganesh here got named as Bohra Ganesh.
+For this reason, Ganesh here was named as Bohra Ganesh.
 However, it is also a common belief that devotees with real trust on Bohra Ganesh also get their wishes fulfilled.